IBM Cloud Docs

 Create an IBM Cloud Virtual Private Cloud (VPC) environment.
 Then, create a Red Hat OpenShift on IBM Cloud cluster on the VPC infrastructure.
 For more information about VPC, see Getting Started with Virtual Private Cloud.

 1. Log in to the account, resource group, and IBM Cloud region where you want to create your VPC environment.
-The VPC must be set up in the same multizone metro location where you want to create your cluster.
+The VPC must be set up in the same multizone metro region where you want to create your cluster.
 In this tutorial you create a VPC in us-south.
 For other supported regions, see Multizone metros for VPC clusters.
 If you have a federated ID, include the --sso option.

 ibmcloud login -r us-south [-g <resource_group>] [--sso]